canarybit/cc-docs/docs/playground.md

 ## 3. Get your environment verified by CanaryBit Inspector

-The verification of your Confidential environment is triggered **automatically** when using by CanaryBit Tower.
+The verification of your Confidential environment is triggered **automatically** when using CanaryBit Tower.

 !!! abstract "Optional: Manual verification"